Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation

-Since the cold gas has a very low volume filling factor, capturing the formation of the multi-phase medium and the stochastic accretion of cold clouds requires resolution that has so far remained in the domain of idealised simulations \citep{Gaspari2013,Prasad2015,Prasad2017,Yang2016,li_ruszkowski_bryan_2016}.
-Idealised simulations allow controlled experiments and very high resolution, but crucially lack cosmological context.
-The amount of cold gas fueling the AGN activity is strongly boosted by the presence of turbulence triggered self-consistently by AGN outflows \citep{Prasad2017}.
-In realistic cosmological environments, bulk and turbulent gas motions will also arise from mergers and interactions of galaxies and galaxy groups within the cluster, and of the cluster as a whole with other structures on larger scales.
+Idealised simulations allow controlled experiments and high resolution, but crucially lack cosmological context.
+The amount of cold gas fueling the AGN activity is strongly boosted by the presence of turbulence \citep{Gaspari2013, Prasad2017}, \textbf{but the bulk and turbulent motions generated by the cosmic accretion process are either left out or must be introduced by hand in an idealized way.} In cosmological environments, bulk and turbulent gas motions arise naturally from mergers and interactions of galaxies and galaxy groups within the cluster \citep{Lau2009, Vazza2011, Nagai2013, Nelson2014} and penetrating streams from the cosmic web \citep{Zinger2016}.
+It is therefore useful to study the effects of AGN feedback and mergers on the evolution of cluster cores by using a fully cosmological simulation capable of capturing the roles of AGN feedback in a realistic cosmological context \textbf{while resolving rich structure within the cool-warm ICM down to 100s pc scales}.

-The primary goal of this project is to understand how AGN and mergers regulate the thermal state of cluster cores, as mediated by cold phase gas.
-Such a model for AGN in galaxy clusters thus requires cosmological context, higher resolution, a careful accounting of numerical effects on heating and cooling, and minimal unconstrained parameters.
-In this paper, we use the high-resolution, cosmological, hydrodynamic, zoom-in galaxy cluster simulation {\sc RomulusC} \citep{Tremmel2019} to study in detail the relative roles of AGN and major, head-on mergers in shaping the structure of cluster cores. {\sc RomulusC} simulates a cluster with $z=0$ mass $1.5\times10^{14}$ M$_{\odot}$ and with spatial and mass resolution of 250pc and $10^5$ M$_{\odot}$ respectively, it is one of the highest resolution cosmological simulation of a halo of this mass to date, comparable only to the most massive halo from the TNG50 simulation \citep{Pillepich2018, Nelson2019}.
-As discussed in \citet{tremmel2019}, the ICM core in {\sc RomulusC} remains cool until the onset of a 1:8 mass ratio merger at z$\sim$0.14 while star formation quenches prior to this due to AGN feedback providing a unique laboratory to study the relative effects of AGN feedback and mergers on ths ICM.
+In this paper, we use the high-resolution, cosmological, hydrodynamic, zoom-in galaxy cluster simulation {\sc RomulusC} \citep{Tremmel2019} to study in detail the effects of AGN feedback and mergers on the thermodynamics of the ICM. {\sc RomulusC} simulates a low mass galaxy cluster with $M_{200} = 1.4 \times 10^{14} M_{\odot}$ \textbf{ and emission-weighted $kT_{500} = 1.4$keV} at $z=0$.
+With spatial and mass resolution of 250 pc and $10^5 M_{\odot}$, respectively, {\sc RomulusC} approaches resolutions previously only attainable in idealized simulations of isolated clusters.
+At this resolution, {\sc RomulusC} produces rich structures of gas with \textbf{$T\gtrsim 10^4$~K} \citep{Butsky2019}. \textbf{For the purposes of this paper, we define "cooler gas" as that with $T < 10^5K$.} This resolution also makes it one of the highest resolution cosmological simulations of a halo of this mass to date, comparable only to the most massive halo from the TNG50 simulation \citep{Pillepich2018, Nelson2019}.
+As discussed in \citet{Tremmel2019}, the ICM core in {\sc RomulusC} remains at low entropy with sub-Gyr cooling times until the onset of a 1:8 mass ratio merger at z$\sim$0.14.
+Prior to this merger, star formation quenches due to AGN feedback.
+This simulation therefore offers a unique case study of the effects of AGN feedback and mergers on the ICM.